THIS ARTICLE INCLUDES A FREE PRINTABLE

 Instead, ask your child for advice.

 Organizational psychologist Adam Grant explains that when he experiences setbacks, he asks his children for input and advice.
-By talking about his own shortcomings, he normalizes imperfection for his kids.
-If his children later experience similar struggles, Grant reminds them of the advice they gave to him.
+By talking about his shortcomings, he normalizes imperfection for his children.
+If his children later share similar struggles, Grant reminds them of the advice they gave to him.